How do small businesses impact the economy?

-Although the majority of small businesses are not employers – sole traders who work independently make up 59% of private sector businesses in the UK – SMEs still make a huge contribution to job creation in the UK.
+Although the majority of small businesses are not employers – the UK has 3.2 million sole traders, which make up 56% of private sector businesses in the UK – SMEs still make a huge contribution to job creation in the UK.

 Overall, small businesses employ over 16.3 million people in the UK, which accounts for 60% of all private-sector employment.